vinyldns/vinyldns/modules/docs/src/main/tut/api/approve-batchchange.md

 change.
 In the event that a batch change is approved and still encounters non-fatal errors, it will remain in manual review state until a successful approval (**202** Accepted) or [rejection](../api/reject-batchchange) (**200** OK).

+Note: If [manual review is disabled](../../operator/config-api#additional-configuration-settings) in the VinylDNS instance, users trying to access this endpoint will encounter a **404 Not Found** response since it will not exist.

 #### HTTP REQUEST